CONTENTS

 maintain employment within their respective industries.

-As well, that investment I
+As well, that investment I don’t think,

-individuals that need that step up, that want to get engaged in the economy . . .
+need that step up, that want to get engaged in the economy . . .

 Maybe they are underemployed, possibly unemployed, but they’re looking to get